torch-ai/pipl-js/README.md

 ## Installation

-Clone the package from the [repository](https://dev.azure.com/TorchResearchLLC/Torch-Data-Connectors/_git/pipl-js).
+Clone the package and install the dependencies.

 ```
 npm install